kghose/hotwaterjack/README.md

 | now      | Most recent data row, human readable |
 | 1, 2..   | Most recent N data rows, binary |

+Pros:
-Pro: Very simple storage and retrieval design
+1. Very simple storage and retrieval design

 Cons:
 1. Makes it hard to stitch together multiple datasets because there are no timestamps
 2. All data is in RAM, so a power outage will delete all data